labgrid-project/labgrid/doc/usage.rst

   SerialDriver(target=Target(name='example', env=Environment(config_file='example.yaml')), state=<BindingState.active: 2>)
   >>> cp.write(b'test')

-In when using the ``get_driver`` method, the driver is automatically activated.
+When using the ``get_driver`` method, the driver is automatically activated.
 The driver activation will also wait for unavailable resources when needed.

 pytest Plugin
 -------------
-Labgrid include a `pytest <http://pytest.org>`_ plugin to simplify writing tests which involve embedded boards.
+Labgrid includes a `pytest <http://pytest.org>`_ plugin to simplify writing tests which involve embedded boards.
-The plugin is configured by providing an environment config file (via the --env-config pytest option) and automatically create the targets described in the environment.
+The plugin is configured by providing an environment config file (via the --env-config pytest option) and automatically creates the targets described in the environment.

 Two `pytest fixtures <http://docs.pytest.org/en/latest/fixture.html>`_ are provided:

 env (session scope)
-  Used to access the :any:`Environment` object create from the configuration file.
+  Used to access the :any:`Environment` object created from the configuration file.
   This is mostly used for defining custom fixtures at the test suite level.

 target (session scope)
-  Used to access the 'main' :any:`Target` defined in the configure file.
+  Used to access the 'main' :any:`Target` defined in the configuration file.

 Simple Example
 ~~~~~~~~~~~~~~